You want to know how to get the IP addresses of your clients in your Kubernetes cluster? In five minutes you have an overview!

 In Kubernetes, the load balancer is configured via annotations in the service object.
 If you set loadbalancer.openstack.org/x-forwarded-for: true there, the load balancer is configured accordingly.
-Of course, it is also important that the next proxy does not overwrite the X-Forward-For header again.
-In the case of nginx, you can set the option use-forwarded-headers in its ConfigMap.
+Of course, it is also important that the next proxy does not overwrite the X-Forwarded-For header again.
+In the case of nginx, you can set the option use-Forwarded-headers in its ConfigMap.

---- kind: Service apiVersion: v1 metadata: name: loadbalanced-service annotations: loadbalancer.openstack.org/x-forward-for: "true" spec: selector: app: echoserver type: LoadBalancer ports: - port: 80 targetPort: 8080 protocol: TCP
+--- kind: Service apiVersion: v1 metadata: name: loadbalanced-service annotations: loadbalancer.openstack.org/x-forwarded-for: "true" spec: selector: app: echoserver type: LoadBalancer ports: - port: 80 targetPort: 8080 protocol: TCP

 --- apiVersion: v1 kind: ConfigMap metadata: name: nginx data: use-forwarded-headers: "true"